justintemp/Pintos_Starter/README.md

 # Steps on how to duplicate this starter repo:

 0. Obtain [private repos](https://help.github.com/articles/applying-for-a-student-developer-pack/) for free
-1. Go to Github and create a private repo
+1. Go to Github and create a private repo:
-   - don't do anything fancy yet (i.e. don't initialize the repo with a readme, don't add a .gitignore, etc)
+   - Don't do anything fancy yet (i.e. don't initialize the repo with a readme, don't add a .gitignore, etc)
-   - just give it a name, make sure to choose "private," and then click "create repository"
+   - Just give it a name, make sure to choose "private," and then click "create repository"
 2. Clone this repo with `git clone https://github.com/justintemp/Pintos_Starter.git`
 3. Cd into the folder you just cloned
 4. Change the .git folder with `rm -rf .git`